thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

 ```

 > **Info:-**
-> We can pass the processor can be passed as lambda expression as well like below
+> We can pass the processor as lambda expression like below
 >
 > ```java
 >    //.....